African-American hair: During slavery

 Slaves were often forced by Europeans to shave their heads to prevent lice contracted from the dirty inhumane quarters of slave ships but also to strip them from their culture.

-Due to North America's Indigenous population being decimated by European colonists' extreme labor conditions, insufficient diet, violence and diseases, Europeans began aiding in kidnapping then forcibly trafficking Africans to British North America in the early 1600s.
+Due to North America's Indigenous population being decimated by European colonists' extreme labor conditions, insufficient diet, violence and diseases, Europeans began aiding in kidnapping and forcibly trafficking Africans to British North America in the early 1600s.
 Before transporting them, captors and traders shaved the heads of all African adults and children taken captive.
 The claimed purpose for this action was to prepare for the unsanitary conditions of the slave ships.
 Due to the cultural and spiritual importance of hair for Africans, the practice of having their heads involuntarily shaved before being sold as enslaved people was in itself a dehumanizing act.
 In Hair Story: Untangling the Roots of Black Hair in America, Byrd and Tharps write:

 The shaved head was the first step the Europeans took to erase the slaves’ culture and alter the relationship between the African and his or her hair... [it] stripped them of a lifeline to their home and a connection to their people.
 Their language was taken away and they were unable to identify with others from their tribe.

 Once their hair began to grow back, many enslaved people did not have the time or the tools to properly maintain their hair, and it became tangled and matted as a result.
 Enslaved people worked every day of the week, lived in poor conditions and faced the risk of head lice and ringworm.
 To protect themselves from the sun, dirt, and scalp afflictions, women repurposed unwanted fabrics into hair scarves or kerchiefs (especially if they worked outdoors), while men who worked outdoors wore sun-hats with their hair cut short or completely shaved off.

 In describing runaway enslaved people in wanted ads, slaveowners proved that many enslaved people were able to style and maintain their hair after it grew back.